Dave Widell

-David Harold Widell, Jr. (born May 14, 1965) is an American former professional football guard and tackle in the National Football League (NFL) for the Dallas Cowboys, Denver Broncos, Jacksonville Jaguars, and Atlanta Falcons.
-He played college football at Boston College.
+David Harold Widell, Jr. (born May 14, 1965) is an American former professional football player who was a guard and tackle in the National Football League (NFL) for the Dallas Cowboys, Denver Broncos, Jacksonville Jaguars, and Atlanta Falcons.
+He played college football for the Boston College Eagles.

 Early life

 Widell attended South Catholic High School in Connecticut, where he originally played the trombone in the school band.
 In football, he played at tight end and nose tackle.
 He didn't start until his junior season.
 He received All-state honors at both positions as a senior.

 He also was the center for the basketball team.

 College career

 Widell accepted a football scholarship to play at Boston College.
 As a redshirt freshman, he was a backup at left tackle.
-He also was named the team's long snapper on special teams mid-way through the season.
+He also was named the Eagles' long snapper on special teams mid-way through the season.

 As a sophomore, he was part of a platoon at the center position.
 In his last 2 seasons, he was named the starter at right tackle.

 In 2003, he was inducted into the Boston College Varsity Club Athletic Hall of Fame.